briggstwitchell/git-workshop/intro/what-is-git.md

 Git was created by Linus Torvalds, the guy who wrote the Linux kernel.
 Linus made Git to help him develop software.
 He calls it "the dumb version control system".

 ---
-# What does git do?
+# What does Git do?

 ---
 ### The Tale of Hansel and Git-el